dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs/index.md

 ---

 # A History of Source Control Management Systems
 Source Control Management (SCM) Systems, have a long and rich history.
-As the systems evolved, so have their concepts, use cases and adoption over time.
+As th `e systems evolved, so have their concepts, use cases and adoption over time.
 While SCMs are ubiquitous in modern software development, they have been fairly novel in early 90s, and arguable it took the rise of Git and Github for them to be used nearly everywhere.

 I want to provide an overview of what I consider the most  important and influential systems over time.
 This list does not attempt to be complete.
 There are many systems that aren’t covered and details that I will be missing.
 The history of some of these systems are difficult to trace back.
 There is little write up on the origins of early software, and so my primary sources of many of these are Wikipedia.
 More recent systems such as SVN, Mercurial and Git are easier to trace and I often recall some of the details from memory.